Ishwar Chandra Vidyasagar: Vidyasagar in Santhal Pargana

 He was also the secretary of Hindu Female School which later came to be known as Bethune Female School.

 Meeting with Ramakrishna

 Vidyasagar was liberal in his outlook even though he was born in an orthodox Hindu Brahmin family.
 Also, he was highly educated and influenced by Oriental thoughts and ideas.
 Ramakrishna in contrast, did not have a formal education.
 Yet they had a nice relation between them.
-When Ramakrishna met Vidyasagar, he praised Vidyasagar as the ocean of wisdom.
+When Ramakrishna met Vidyasagar, he praised Vidyasagar as the sea of wisdom.
 Vidyasagar joked that Ramkrishna should have collected some amount of salty water of that sea.
 But, Ramakrishna, with profound humbleness & respect, replied that the water of general sea might be salty, but not the water of the sea of wisdom.

 Accolades

 Shortly after Vidyasagar's death, Rabindranath Tagore reverently wrote about him: "One wonders how God, in the process of producing forty million Bengalis, produced a man!"

 After death, he is remembered in many ways, some of them include: